alexkshim/react-todo-app/README.md

 - SSL Certificate enabled

 # Next Task Will be...
-- interative ReactJS project using Webpack
+- interactive ReactJS project using Webpack

 # Docker Hub